This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 The story opens in 1980, and covers events that happen near the end of the year.
 Then the story picks up again in 1985.
 Time has passed, but it is hard to keep secrets hidden.
 The novel revolves around one main secret, but once one lie is told, many others follow.

 Dark and disturbing.
-Good for fans that enjoy a lot of family dysfunction, and a little unreliable sociopath, in their psychological thrillers.
+Lying in Wait is good for fans that enjoy a lot of family dysfunction, and a little unreliable sociopath, in their psychological thrillers.